joemaddalone/egghead-react-fundamentals-es6/lessons/00-setup/readme.md

 ```bash
 npm install react react-dom --save
 ```
-##For the next step we assume you have babel installed, webpack, as well as webpack-dev-server
+##For the next step we assume you have babel installed, webpack, as well as webpack-dev-server.
+If installed skip to next step.
 If not please install
 ```bash
 npm install babel webpack webpack-dev-server -g
 ```
+##if you have babel, webpack, and webpack-dev-sever is installed.

 Next we will install some babel preloaders
 ```bash